zVeran/zVeran/README.md

 - 👨‍💻 All of my projects are available at [https://www.behance.net/zVeran](https://www.behance.net/zVeran)

-- 💬 Ask me about **I'm a web development student since 2020.
+- 💬 About me **I'm a web development student since 2020.
 I'm 18 years old, having a brief knowledge of HTML, CSS, Java and JS, C#, Python.
 Also, I'm a junior UI/UX Designer.**

 - 📫 How to reach me **agustavodavid94@gmail.com**